oupnkalr/oupnkalr/README.md

   Thoughts:

-  * HTML blue and blue 210° do not resemble Open color pink swatches, unlike HTML dodger blue
+  * HTML blue and blue 210° do not resemble Open color blue swatches, unlike HTML dodger blue
   * **BLUE 5** is the nearest shade HTML dodger blue by contrast, therefore is chosen as the bright blue color